aerleon/aerleon/doc/wiki/Yaml-files.md

 ### Includes

-Place a term item in the list of terms with a key "include" containing a file path to include that file.
-All terms found in the include file will be inserted into the terms list.
+Place an item in the list of terms with a key "include" containing a file path to include that file.
+All terms found in the include file will be inserted into the terms list, replacing the "include" item.
 The include file will be resolved relative to the base directory.
-The include file name must match \*.pol-include.yaml.
+The include file name must match
+\*.pol-include.yaml.

 ```
 # example.pol.yaml